-As researchers we're trained to speak and understand people that aren't like us - that's a core strength in our sector, a uniqueness, that lends us to be more inclusive.
-It's important for all researchers to manage their biases, especially when directly interacting with participants.
-This becomes even more pertinent as we make our samples and methodologies more inclusive
+Researchers are trained to speak and understand people from different backgrounds - that's a core strength in the research profession, a uniqueness, that lends us to be more inclusive.
+It is important for all researchers to manage their biases, especially when directly interacting with participants.
+This becomes even more pertinent as clients strive to make research samples and methodologies more inclusive.

-The role of the moderator is a crucial step in ensuring better inclusivity within our qualitative research:
+The role of the moderator is crucial in ensuring better inclusivity within our qualitative research:

-- Consider how the moderator can be relevant to the participants they are speaking to, how they can tap into cultural nuances - Use inclusive language to make participants feel more comfortable and able to give open and honest feedback on the research topic - Avoid general terms and use person-centred language - Don't make assumptions about the participants - Put the participants first, focus on them not their traits - Avoid 'othering' - Use universal phrases and avoid jargon and acronyms - If you aren't sure, ask - Acknowledge your mistakes and accept you won't get it right all of the time - be humble and open to learning from the participants
+- An important step in preparing for research is understanding who is in the sample and their needs and requirements for reasonable adjustments.
+The moderator should ensure these are implemented and adhered to throughout the research. - Consider how the moderator can be relevant to the participants they are speaking to, how they can tap into cultural nuances. - Be comfortable with participants interacting in various ways (for example a participant with Autism or ADHD may avoid eye contact, like to move around or hum or stim, or may not look like they are paying attention), be very flexible with how you need to navigate topic guides. - Use inclusive language to make participants feel more comfortable and able to give open and honest feedback on the research topic - Avoid general terms and use person-centred language - Don't make assumptions about the participants - Put the participants first, focus on them not their traits - Avoid 'othering' - Use universal phrases and avoid jargon and acronyms - If you aren't sure, ask - Acknowledge any mistakes and accept practitioner will not get it right all of the time - be humble and open to learning from participants

-Online research may help encourage the moderator to be more considerate and inclusive
+Online research may help encourage the moderator to be more considerate and inclusive.